Mathias-Stout/GlimpseOfLean/README.md

 Depending on the area of mathematics you are most familiar with, you may then want to try one of the exercises in the `Topics` folder.
 We recommend either

-* `ClassicalPropositionalLogic.lean`: prove completeness of classical propositional logic.
+* `ClassicalPropositionalLogic.lean`: prove soundness of classical propositional logic.
 * `RingTheory.lean`: prove the first isomorphism theorem and Chinese remainder theorem for commutative rings.
 *  `SequenceLimits.lean`: prove results from analysis about sequences and their limits.
 In particular, show that every cluster point of a Cauchy sequence is a limit of the sequence.